libgamera/GAMERA/docs/documentation.md

 =======

 `GAMERA` uses doubles, 1D vectors of doubles and 2D vectors of doubles.
-- scalars are used as input / output when a single number is supplied / extracted, e.g. when the distance to a source is set or when the total energy of particles is extracted.
+- doubles are used as input / output when a single number is supplied / extracted, e.g. when the distance to a source is set or when the total energy of particles is extracted.
 - 1D vectors are used for example when you want to calculate the radiation spectrum